PragmaticCoding/PragmaticCoding.github.io/_posts/2024-10-08-css-transitions.md

 part2: /javafx/elements/observable-classes-typed
 kotlin: /kotlin/kotlin-examples

-excerpt: In JavaFX 23 we get a new feature - CSS Transitions!
+excerpt: JavaFX 23 delivers a new feature - CSS Transitions!
 Let's take a look at how this works and what you can do with it.
 ---